kexinz330/mentalhealth-news-kz/README.md

 - Yue Yin

 ### <ins>Navigation of GitHub repository<ins>
-Along with this README file, you can find the following folders and documents:

 - all_articles_counts: in this directory you'll be able to find two files: "total_articles_by_year_guardian.csv" and "yearly_n_all_nyt".
 These contain yearly counts for ALL published articles (regardless of topic) on each newspaper from 2004 to 2024 (up until mid-February)
 - guardian_articles_raw: this directory contains two csv files ("anxiety_articles_guardian.csv" and "depression_articles_guardian.csv").
 These contain The Guardian's articles' raw data
 - nyt_articles_raw: this directory contains two json files ("anxiety_articles_NYT.json" and "depression_articles_NYT.json").
 These contain The New York Times' articles' raw data